Mesh通信の仕組み

 Again, the system announces the Target TG of the session being disconnected.

-Connecting from the Origin SFR Side
+Connecting from the Origin SFR BS

 From the Target side, it is not possible to distinguish whether the received communication is coming from a Mesh Session link or from normal local SFR traffic.